Antibiotics and Prostate Massage

 History of the procedure

 Repetitive prostatic massage has a long history.
 Once the most popular therapeutic maneuver used to treat prostatitis, it was abandoned as primary therapy in the 1970s.
-Then it tried to make a comeback in the late 1990s, based on isolated stories of cures emanating from the Philippines, and by the relentless promotion of the technique by the website prostatitis.org (the “Prostatitis Foundation”).
+It made a short-lived comeback in the late 1990s, based on isolated stories of cures emanating from the Philippines, and by the relentless promotion of the technique by the website prostatitis.org (the “Prostatitis Foundation”).

 The “Manila Protocol”